Chinatown, Wisconsin

 Chinatown is an unincorporated community in the town of Osceola, Fond du Lac County, Wisconsin, United States.
 Chinatown is located on the northeast shore of Long Lake near the Sheboygan County line.
+Despite its name, there is no Chinatown in this area.

 According to tradition, the community was named for the Oriental-appearance of early lakeside houses built on stilts.